neam/yii-qa-state/README.md

 ### 0.1.0

 - Initial release
+- Automatically sets the current item status (such as New, Draft and Preview) based on validation rules
 - Supplies a convenient place to store the approval and proofreading flags for attributes that are part of the content creation process
 - Methods to calculate and read the current validation, approval and proofreading progress
 - Transparent qa state records creation